ariel-fu/os/lab/lab1design.md

 #### fs.c
 We will need to use a number of functions in fs.c.
 These include:
 - `namei`: Used to find the inode with the inputted path.
 Increments the reference count for the inode at the filesystem layer.
+Does not readi inode data from disk.
 - `concurrent_readi`: Performs a read operation on the given inode.
 - `concurrent_writei`: Performs a write operation on the given inode.
 - `concurrent_stati`: Grabs the stat struct for the given inode.
 - `irelease`: Decrements the reference count for the inode.
+- `locki`: Locks an inode (not a recursive lock).
+Also, populates fields of the inode from disk.
+- `unlocki`: Unlocks an inode. `locki` and `unlocki` do not modify the reference count.

 ## Risk Analysis